fractalysid/Twive-Layout/README.md

 ZMK config files for the [Lucy](https://github.com/fractalysid/Lucy-Keyboard) v0.2 keyboard.
 I couldn't manage to make the github action workflow work so it must be manually compiled.
+A sample bash script to compile it is provided, compile_example.sh.
+Remember to edit it modifying the variables.

 ## Twive Simplified